guilhermehas/Guilherme-Jekyll-Blog/_items/projects.markdown

 ---
 layout: default
-title:  "Resume"
+title:  "Projects"
 categories: main
 ---

-This is my resume
+These are my projects